process-engine/consumer_api_meta/samples/02_external_process_engine/README.md

 ## Sample Components

 This sample consists of three individual applications:
-- **Server**: Contains a process engine and an endpoint for the consumer api.
+- **Server**: Contains a process engine and an endpoint for the ConsumerAPI.
   Use this application to provide an endpoint for your clients
 - **Clients**: There are two different client applications that you can use to access the server application: